 “After great pain, a formal feeling comes,” writes Emily Dickinson.
 “The Nerves sit ceremonious, like Tombs.”

 After a great shock, a stillness comes.
 We may be very busy outside, but inside we are still.
-The world we knew has been blasted away.
-And even as we go about our days, we are in a state of suspension, not knowing what is to come.
-We are all grieving, all of us sad and afraid.
-It is best sit ceremonious with that, to be quiet and kind, to give ourselves the loving attention we would give a dear friend.
-Allow yourself to descend into the body, into the sensation of being here on the earth.
-A new understanding may be taking root
+The world we knew and the narrative we constructed about our future has been blasted away.
+We may be able to go about our days, but inside we are in a state of suspension.
+We are grieving, sad, and afraid.
+It is best sit ceremonious inside, just being.
+At such times, it is enough to be quiet and kind, to give ourselves the loving attention we would give a dear friend.
+This kind allowing, this not doing, not striving to fix or to know, allows us to touch the earth of our experience.
+You may feel completely lost in the world.
+But deep within, a new understanding may be taking root

-Understand comes from an Old English root that means to stand in the midst of, not under as you might think but in between or within.
-This makes sense because there is an understanding that comes from familiarity, from being with, a knowing that appears from deep within.
+Understand comes from an Old English root that means to stand in the midst of–not under as you might think but in between or within something.
+There is an understanding that comes from familiarity, from being with, the way the way a sailor understands the sea or the way you come to understand a friend.
 To comprehend this way is not a matter of words, but a feeling of recognition and remembrance of the good.
 Sitting helpless by a window, we may suddenly remember the warmth of the sun coming through feels good.
 A cup of tea is also good, and a moment when we remember to soften inside, to open to receive.